mysociety/yournextrepresentative/README.md

 * Allow people to edit the contact details, etc. of a person.

+* Add an attribute of a person to indicate that they're not standing, so that can be recorded with a source and username.

 * Allow search for a candidate based on their name.

 * Allow you to indicate that someone who stood for constituency